nmcarpentries/2020-10-03-nmcsa-online/index.md

 Modify the block below if there are any special requirements.
 {% endcomment %}
 <p id="requirements">
-  <strong>Requirements:</strong> Participants must bring a laptop with a
+  <strong>Requirements:</strong> Learners will have access to a cloud Python platform, so the main system requirements are internet access and a modern
-  Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
-They should have a few specific software packages installed (listed <a href="#setup">below</a>).
+  browser.
+School-issued Chromebooks will be fine!
+Alternatively, learners may use a laptop with a Mac, Linux, or Windows operating system that they have administrative privileges on.
+If desired, they can install some useful software packages (listed <a href="#setup">below</a>).
 </p>

 {% comment %}